Masterminds/html5-php/README.md

 This library provides the following low-level APIs that you can use to create more customized HTML5 tools:

-- An `InputStream` abstraction that can work with different kinds of input source (not just files and strings).
 - A SAX-like event-based parser that you can hook into for special kinds of parsing.
 - A flexible error-reporting mechanism that can be tuned to document